 Hugging Face token

-FLUX.1-dev is hosted on HF, with the note “This repository is publicly accessible, but you have to accept the conditions to access its files and content.”
-Follow the steps detailed on https://huggingface.co/black-forest-labs/FLUX.1-dev to accept the terms if you intend to use this model for the training.
+FLUX.1-dev is hosted on HF, with the note, “This repository is publicly accessible, but you have to accept the conditions to access its files and content.”
+If you intend to use this model for training, follow the steps detailed on https://huggingface.co/black-forest-labs/FLUX.1-dev to accept the terms.
 If the terms are not accepted, the model will not be accessible.

-The HF token being available, will prove useful for miscellaneous downloads of side files from HF as they might occur.
+The HF token's availability will prove useful for miscellaneous downloads of side files from HF as they might occur.

 Dataset preparation